Cerebral patient experience

 This feature enabled users to resolve 50% of inquiries without customer support intervention.

-We noticed that clients weren't utilizing their self-care resources unless their clinicians messaged them a link, so we added some brief descriptions below each header to see if this would increase click rates.
+We noticed that clients weren't utilizing their self-care resources unless their clinicians messaged them a link.

 Before